Depression

 • Journal to honour your feelings.
 Time spent in self-reflection is never wasted.

 • There are degrees of depression.
 Get help if you’re overwhelmed.
-We can recommend a Naturopath if you want that support.
+We can recommend a Naturopath if you feel you would benefit from that support.

 Remember: The best day of your life is yet to come.